Last Updated on: 5th October 2023, 02:56 pm

 The shell forms along with the tortoise inside the egg.
 The shell is fully formed when the baby tortoise (hatchling) arrives, albeit much softer than an adult tortoise’s shell.

 Tortoises don’t molt and grow a new shell, keeping the same shell they’re born with for their entire lives.
 The shell grows along with the rest of the body, provided the tortoise stays healthy.

 How Does The Shell of A Tortoise Grow?

 While all tortoises have different-sized shells, they all fulfill the same basic function.
-The shell protects the tortoise from harm, so a healthy tortoise will have a healthy shell.
+The shell protects the tortoise from harm, meaning a tortoise must have a healthy shell.

-A tortoise’s shell consists of the plastron (underside or ventral shell) and the carapace (top or dorsal shell).
+A tortoise’s shell comprises the plastron (underside or ventral shell) and the carapace (top or dorsal shell).
 Then, a bridge fuses the plastron and carapace.

-The shell comprises many small bones covered by keratin (also known as scutes).
+The shell comprises many small bones covered by keratin (known as scutes).